Can food aggravate IBS symptoms?

 What is a low FODMAP diet?

-Just simply cutting these foods from your diet isn’t healthy.
-This is because many FODMAP foods are rich in different nutrients.
-If you consider that many fruit and vegetables, and even dairy, are considered FODMAP, it’s easy to see why.
+Simply cutting these foods from your diet isn’t healthy as many FODMAP foods are rich in different nutrients.
+Many fruits and vegetables, and even dairy are considered FODMAPs so it’s easy to see why they shouldn’t just be cut out entirely.
 These foods are major sources of many macronutrients, vitamins, minerals and antioxidants.

 Help with a low FODMAP diet